FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/index.md

 # Wallet Manager

-The Wallet Manager is a robust tool designed for managing vaults of wallets.
+The WalletManager is a robust tool designed for managing vaults of wallets.
 It offers robust management of vaults, including support for custom storage and powerful encryption of all held vaults.

 ## Key Features